-- experts who provide consultation to Council and administer policies set by Council. - c.
-Members honor Staff and their designated levels of authority and department operating rules.
-Any personnel concerns will be addressed with the Administrator. - d.
-Member's requests for information or any need to discuss policy issues will be directed through the Administrator, who will work with appropriate Staff until resolved. - e.
-Individual Members will not direct Staff. - f.
-Members will not engage in coercing or influencing Staff to engage in any act that is in conflict with the performance of official duties.
+- e.
+Members may request information on agenda items or policy issues, unless directed to go through the Administrator. - f.
+Individual Members will not direct Staff. - g.
+Members will not engage in coercing or influencing Staff to engage in any act that is in conflict with the performance of official duties. - h.
+Members shall not attend staff meetings unless directed by the Administrator.